0xSpaceShard/starknet-hardhat-plugin/README.md

 };
 ```

+Predefined networks include `alpha-goerli`, `alpha-goerli2`, `alpha-mainnet` and `integrated-devnet`.

 ### Runtime network - Integrated Devnet

 [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is available out of the box as a starknet network called `integrated-devnet`.
 By default, it will spawn Devnet using its Docker image and listening on `http://127.0.0.1:5050`.
+Target it via the hardhat config file or `--starknet-network integrated-devnet`.

 By defining/modifying `networks["integratedDevnet"]` in your hardhat config file, you can specify: